Malachi's misery: Oranga Tamariki slated by Ombudsman over inaction

 Oranga Tamariki failed to take the "bare minimum" action over safety concerns about Malachi Subecz who was later murdered by his carer.

-That's the finding of the Chief Ombudsman's investigation into the death of the five-year-old Tauranga boy last November following repeated abuse by his caregiver Michaela Barriball.
+That's the finding of the Chief Ombudsman's investigation into the death of the 5-year-old Tauranga boy last November following repeated abuse by his caregiver Michaela Barriball.

 "Malachi's wider whānau raised concerns about his welfare at the hands of his carer.